Life As a Pesticide Applicator

 |State||Annual Mean Salary|

-How to Become a Pesticide Applicator
+How do I Become a Pesticide Applicator?

 What work experience do I need to become a Pesticide Applicator?

-Where Pesticide Applicators Work
+Where do Pesticide Applicators Work?

 The table below shows some of the most common industries where those employed in this career field work.